airbr/airbr/README.md

 ### Hi there 👋 My name is Morgan.

-I work at [WompMobile](https://wompmobile.com) as a Production Developer.
-Before that I worked as a remote developer for [EasyRx](https://easyrxcloud.com) with a focus on the web for over 4 years.
+I worked recently at [WompMobile](https://wompmobile.com) as a Production Developer and before that I worked as a remote developer for [EasyRx](https://easyrxcloud.com) with a focus on the web.
+I have about 5.5+ years experience doing software and web development.

 The best way to find out all about me is at [my minimalist personal website](https://morganwebdev.com) and my [About section on my developer blog](https://www.morganwebdev.org/about/)